apoorvjha/Event-Recommendation-Engine/readme.md

+# Refer to the Documentation file in the directory...

 [Introduction]
-The repository contains [WIP] end-2-end code for the event recommendation engine.
+The repository contains end-2-end code for the event recommendation engine.

 - Pretrained BERT model is used to create embeddings for context words which are essentially word tags for events.
 - The query word which is expression of interest is also passed through the model to compute the embedding.